kmlawson/china-revolutions-mo3337/seminars.md

 **Preparation:**

-* Memorise the names of China's (post-1949 provinces), and location of some cities that will come up in our course: Beijing, Nanjing, Shanghai, Qingdao, Hong Kong, Tianjin, Guangzhou, Chongqing, Wuhan, Hangzhou, Harbin, Shenyang, and Yan'an.
+* Memorise the names of China's (post-1949 provinces), the major rivers, and location of some cities that will come up in our course: Beijing, Nanjing, Shanghai, Qingdao, Hong Kong, Tianjin, Guangzhou, Chongqing, Wuhan, Hangzhou, Harbin, Shenyang, and Yan'an.
 You will be quizzed on this in class.
-* Decide which week you would like to give a presentation on supplemental reading
+* Decide which week you would like to give a presentation and choose a backup week just in case
+* Decide which two additional weeks you want to be a text guide
 * Look over the seminar topics for the remaining weeks of the semester.
-Pick two or three topics that especially interest you for the long essay.
+Pick two or three topics that especially interesting to you for the long essay.
 Be ready to discuss them in class.
 * X: [Dynastic Change](https://www.youtube.com/watch?v=oW74ajXNARw#t=58), [II](https://www.youtube.com/watch?v=91LR6fSylas)
 * X: [Qing Economic Growth](https://www.youtube.com/watch?v=ACd-2ScUxIA)
 * X: [Expansion under Qianlong](https://www.youtube.com/watch?v=V1LLTBvYg58)